CHRONIC PAIN CHAMPIONS

 I was surprised as she read each bottle, making comments and recommendations about each pill – including product quality, labeling issues, ingredient safety, and dosing.

 When the appointment ended, my medicine and supplement list was much shorter with her recommending stopping most of the supplements and my gym bag much lighter – throwing away the pills was going to stop taking.
-I kept only one supplement - Vitamin D.
+I kept only one supplement - Vitamin D, which I no longer use.

 Bottom line

 You assume all risk when using supplements.
-While some may be valuable, many aren’t and some may even be harmful.
+While some may be helpful, many aren’t and some may even be harmful.
+And they can become a unhelpful pain behavior - reminding you of the pain.

 Learn more